I think one of the most exciting developments in the author world is the advancement of AI.

 Therefore, most authors would be using an online service that uses Stable Diffusion as its base.
 And these can cost money.

-Why I Don't Recommend Stable Diffusion
+Why I Still Recommend Midjourney Instead

 Despite the fact that it is open source, there are several reasons why I would not recommend it to authors:

 - High learning curve: if you are downloading Stable Diffusion to use on your computer, there is an extremely high learning curve, and I only recommend it for those who know what they're doing.
 Even those using Leonardo have a lot more of a learning curve compared to Midjourney.

 What about AI Art Copyright?